maxchampoux/Ibanfirst/README.md

 #### <a id="entity_object"></a> Entity Object ####

-What we call a Entity can be only an company incorporated in France or Belgium.
+What we call an Entity can be only an company incorporated in France or Belgium.
 When an entity is specified as part of a JSON body, it is encoded as an object with the following fields:

 **Object resources:**